prathapm2k/M1_Employee_record_system/1_Requirements/README.md

 ##Who
    Anyone can use this by accessing its main menu and need to choose there required field of choice and need to enter the value to get there desired output.
 ## What
-   It's an covid tracking utility to display the covid cases, which will help user to identify the covid cases and vaccinated cases.
+   It's an project based on employee record system that manages the employees data in file structure.
 ## When
    It is available to user 24X7, 365 days without any issues and works infinite times.
 ## Where